Friday, November 11, 2016

 At school Obayda finds herself in a "weird place between both worlds."
 She finds "everything else about being a boy is hard because it's so different from being a girl.
 Trying to act like a boy is like learning a whole new language, and I am really struggling to find the words. " Obayda finds that becoming a pacha posh has put up a wall between her and her sisters.

 Fortunately for Obayd as she is now called, another bacha posh comes to her rescue.
 Called Rahim, she tells Obayd, "Forget everything else and be a boy."
 Obayd asks Rahim, who has been a bacha posh for several years, if she likes being a boy and she asks Obayd, "...you know what it means to be a girl.
 Was it anything worth being?"
-This ultimately is the question Obayda must answer for herself.
+This is the question Obayda must ultimately answer for herself.

 The ramifications of being a girl in this small village are spelled out by Rahim to Obayd.
 "It's almost as if all girls are born knowing what could happen, so we try to move around outside like ghosts -- keeping our voices low, our footsteps light, and our eyes to the ground."
 Because this is what being a girl means in Afghanistan, Rahim is determined never to change back to a girl.
 After more than five months as a boy, Obayd discovers that she likes the freedom and the changes that have resulted.
 She is stronger and she is more confident.
 Rahim tells Obayd about a legend her mother has told - "that passing under a rainbow changes boys to girls and girls to boys."
 Rahim hopes that by passing under a rainbow she can permanently change herself into a boy and have the freedom she so desperately wants.
 However for Rahim things do not work out.
 After seeing her playing with older boys her parents arrange for her to marry the tribal warlord who rules their village.
 She is thirteen years old.
 This horrifies Obayda who does not want to return to being a girl because she is afraid she will lose all the opportunities she has as a boy.